ulysses8791/ulysses8791.github.io/231_26F_syllabus.md

 - For each midterm, a **makeup exam** will be held the day after the regular exam.
 This exam is meant for students unable to take the regular or early exam due to valid, documented reasons.

-- **To request an early or makeup exam, email your instructor with the documented reason.
-If approved, you will receive a registration link.**
+- **To request an early or makeup exam, visit [Canvas](https://canvas.psu.edu) and use the registration link provided in the course administration module.
+Prepare to provide documentation that supports the validity of your request.**

 - Notify your instructor immediately regarding last-minute conflicts or sudden illness.
 If you can attend the early exam, you are not permitted to take the makeup exam.